 Researchers have confirmed that increased intake of fiber doesn’t just help colon health.
 It also reduces the toxic effects of secondhand smoke.

-The researchers studied data collected from 29,579 non-smokers.
+The researchers, from Colorado State University, studied data collected from 29,579 non-smokers.
 They analyzed their dietary intake of fiber along with consumption of omega-3s, soy isoflavones, lutein and beta-cryptoxanthin.
 They measured the relationship between their intake of these nutrients together with their secondhand smoke exposure and its resulting effects of coronary heart disease.

 Their secondhand smoke exposure was measured by whether they lived with one person who smoked or multiple people who smoked.

 The researchers found that those who had the highest quartile of dietary fiber intake had a 62% reduced risk of suffering from the cardiovascular effects of secondhand smoke compared to those with a low intake of dietary fiber.